family budget education program financial mgt

 Financial Literacy

-Please find the following resources on protecting yourself and your loved ones financially from the impact of COVID-19.
+Please find the following resources on protecting yourself and your loved ones financially.

-The Consumer Financial Protection Board has information ranging from what to do if you have trouble paying your bills, are facing income loss, or have a problem with a financial service: https://www.consumerfinance.gov/coronavirus/
+The Consumer Financial Protection Board has information ranging from what to do in a financial emergency to planning for financial goals: https://www.consumerfinance.gov/consumer-tools/

-The Attorney General of New York State has detailed information on Coronavirus resources and warnings on current consumer scams: https://ag.ny.gov/
+The Attorney General of New York State has detailed information and warnings on current consumer scams: https://www.consumerfinance.gov/consumer-tools/fraud/

 Financial Literacy Education